geolocate-orchestration/geolocate-scheduler/README.md

 ### Configuration - Environment variables

 `ALGORITHM` defines the method used to select target nodes for workload placement available algorithms are:
-* `metricslocation`(default): where nodes are filtered based on if they have enough available resources, and the target node is selected based on the deployment required/preferred locations,
+* `location`(default): where nodes are filtered based on if they have enough available resources, and the target node is selected based on the deployment required/preferred locations,
-* `geographiclocation`: where the target node is selected based on the deployment required/preferred locations
+* `naivelocation`: where the target node is selected based on the deployment required/preferred locations
 * `random`: where any edge node is a good fit for the given workloads